 At the mouth of Afton Canyon, it may be easier to visualize a great lake, Lake Manix, breaching its shores and its waters carving this terrible and yet beautiful gorge through the layers of the millions and millions of years of earth that have gone before.
 At least at one time, it was believed this all occurred rapidly, over the course of a few weeks, raging in colossal destruction.
 Now, I believe, the evidence shows it was not just one seismic event that provoked this tearing of the landscape, that it took place over thousands of years driven on by multiple events and changes in climate.

-They were twins, airborne, spiraling to earth together.
-Brothers as brothers can be they remained brothers until they splashed on the divide together and one rolled to the desert and one, the larger of the two, rolled toward the sea.
-That large raindrop would do fine, however, the small one would have to find its own ocean.
-Until then the little raindrop did what most other raindrops do and that is to go down.
+They were brothers, airborne, spiraling to earth together.
+Brothers as brothers can be, they remained brothers until they fell on the divide together; one splashed toward the ocean, and the larger of the two trickled toward the desert.
+That large raindrop would do fine; however, the small one would have to find its own invent an ocean.
+Until then, the little raindrop did what most other raindrops do, and that is to fall.

 At this point, many raindrops would soak into the earth joining the stormwater underground.
 These rainshadow renegades would travel to the aquifers deep into the earth below to ancient, private, and murky waters.